- What Is It?

 Atopic dermatitis facts

-- Treatment of atopic dermatitis is centered around rehydrating the skin with rich moisturizers like Vaseline and cautious use of topical steroids to reduce inflammation and itching.
+- Treatment of atopic dermatitis is centered around rehydrating the skin with emollients like petroleum jelly and the cautious use of topical steroids to reduce inflammation and itching.

-- Oral antihistamines are often necessary to break the "itch-scratch" cycle.
+- Oral antihistamines may be helpful in breaking the "itch-scratch" cycle.

-- Since secondary infections can aggravate the rash, topical or oral antibiotics may also be occasionally indicated.
+- Since secondary infections can aggravate the rash, oral antibiotics may also be occasionally indicated.

 What is atopic dermatitis?

 Atopic dermatitis is a common, often persistent skin disease that affects a large percentage of the world's population.
 Atopy is a special type of allergic hypersensitivity that is associated with asthma, inhalant allergies (hay fever), and chronic dermatitis.
 There is a known hereditary component of the disease, and it is more common in affected families.
 Criteria that enable a doctor to diagnose it include the typical appearance and distribution of the rash in a patient with a personal or family history of asthma and/or hay fever.
 The term atopic is from the Greek meaning "strange."
 The term dermatitis means inflammation of the skin.
 Many physicians and patients use the term eczema when they are referring to this condition.
 Sometimes it is called neurodermatitis.